-Himid was awarded the Turner Prize in 2017, and was the subject of a major survey at Tate Modern in 2021-22.
-Other recent solo exhibitions include Hollybush Gardens (2022, 2019, 2018, 2103); Tate Britain, London (2019); Frans Hals Museum, Haarlem, The Netherlands (2019); CAPC Bordeaux, France (2019); New Museum, New York (2019); Spike Island, Bristol, UK (2017); and Modern Art Oxford (2017).
-Her work is in the collections of Museum Ludwig, Cologne; National Museums, Liverpool; Rhode Island School of Design, Providence; Tate, London; and the Victoria & Albert Museum, London, among others.
+Himid is the recipient of the Turner Prize (2017) and was the subject of a major survey at Tate Modern in 2021-22.
+Other recent solo exhibitions include Musée cantonal des Beaux-Arts, Lausanne, Switzerland (2022); Hollybush Gardens (2022, 2019, 2018, 2103); Tate Britain, London (2019); Frans Hals Museum, Haarlem, The Netherlands (2019); CAPC Bordeaux, France (2019); New Museum, New York (2019); Spike Island, Bristol, UK (2017); and Modern Art Oxford (2017).
+Her work is in the collections of the Hessel Museum of Art, Annandale-on-Hudson, NY; Museum Ludwig, Cologne; National Museums, Liverpool; Rhode Island School of Design, Providence; Tate, London; and the Victoria & Albert Museum, London, among others.

-LUBAINA HIMID for Art Basel | Meet the Artists, 2023
+LUBAINA HIMID for Art Basel | Meet the Artist, 2023

 LUBAINA HIMID interviewed by Christiane Amanpour for CNN, 2021